High-fiber fruits aren’t just about digestion—they’re a powerful natural defense system for your entire body, including flushing PFAs.

 Himalayan Tartary Buckwheat Blueberry Bread

 Raspberries are one of the highest-fiber fruits with over eight grams a cup.
-And like most berries, they’re packed with nutrients.
+They rock vitamins, minerals, polyphenols, antioxidants, zeaxanthin, lycopene, and omega-3s.

 - Antioxidants.